Fritz Winter

 Installation view of the exhibition: Fritz Winter.
 Documenta artists of the first hour, Museumslandschaft Hessen Kassel, Neue Galerie, 20.10.2023 to 28.1.2024.

-Virtual reconstruction of room 27
+Virtual reconstruction of Hall 27

 Source: Hessen Kassel Heritage